scg-unibe-ch/ese2016-team7/documentation/srs.md

 If an auction ends, the manager is messaged and told on who won and for how much, including a link to the ad. (_To be done_) If an auction ends unsuccessfully, the manager is messaged with the possibility to restart the auction (_To be done_) When a user doesn't enter a bid high enough, he is told so by a nice looking message (_To be done_)

-My rooms

-In an overview the user sees all the ads he has posted and all the ads he has bookmarked.

 Messages
 In the messages he can choose between the following three options: